 The inner part of what's Budapest's District 7 today was where Jewish people first settled in the late 18th century.
 Budapest's rapid urbanization and economic development at the time presented plenty of business opportunities, drawing and increasing number of Jews to the city, who, in turn, further contributed to its progress.
 By 1867, sooner than in most neighboring countries, Jews gained civil and legal rights that were effectively the same as those of local Christians.
-As a result, the Jewish population continued to soar so much that by 1910 more than 23% of Budapest’s population was Jewish (over 200,000 people).
-The Jewish Quarter, as it was known then, became a bustling neighborhood packed with retail stores, kosher restaurants, and three synagogues near one another.
+As a result, the Jewish population continued to rise, so that by 1910, more than 23 percent of Budapest’s population was Jewish (over 200,000 people).
+The Jewish Quarter, as it was known then, became a bustling neighborhood, teeming with retail stores, kosher restaurants, and three synagogues near one another.

-The mutually beneficial relationship between Jews, most of them highly assimilated, and Hungarians began to deteriorate after WWI, and culminated in the tragic events of the Holocaust.
-In the winter of 1944, Nazis and Hungarian fascists turned the Jewish Quarter into a ghetto where thousands died of famine and starvation.
+The mutually beneficial relationship between Jews, most of whom were highly assimilated, and Hungarians began to deteriorate after WWI, and culminated in the tragic events of the Holocaust—in the winter of 1944, Nazis and Hungarian fascists turned the Jewish Quarter into a ghetto, where thousands died of famine and starvation.
 The ghetto's walls ran mainly along today's Rumbach, Király, Kertész, and Dohány Streets.
 In January of 1945, the Soviet army liberated the ghetto and saved its residents from deportation.
 (You can read more about Budapest's Jewish past and present.)